woctezuma/metacouncil-goty/README.md

 5.  vanilla SteamSpy database with Levenshtein distance: 18 mismatches (same performance with and without constraint).

-In summary, in order to minimize the number of manual edits necessary to extend the database and to fix name mismatches, the most promising method involves using the IGSB database with a constraint w.r.t. the release year.
+In summary, in order to minimize the number of manual edits necessary to extend the database and to fix name mismatches, the most promising method involves using the IGDB database with a constraint w.r.t. the release year.

 ## References